mgmacleod/Kasina/README.md

   - trig keys toggle between track and device modes
     - in device mode, an additional set of trig keys scroll through the devices on the track
 - Advanced features
+  - OT scenes integration
-  - This is a little less polished and requires a few hacks to make it work, but they are well worth the potential offered by the **integration of the Octatrack's scenes into Bitwig's modulation system**.
-Yes, that means what you think it means.
-With this extension, you can use modulators in bitwig to assign parameters from native and plugin devices to the scenes of your beloved Octatrack!
+    - This requires a few hacks to make it work, but they are well worth the potential offered by the **integration of the Octatrack's scenes into Bitwig's modulation system**.
+With this extension, you can use modulators in bitwig to assign parameters from native and plugin devices to the scenes of the Octatrack!
-    - There are rough edges to some out, but it is currently workable.
-  - Many more things planned
-    - additional features for the MIDI side of the OT to act as a controller for Bitwig
-    - what's to be gained by expanding the extension to incorporate elements of the Audio side?

-## Korg Kaoss Pad KP3+ (not yet started)
-- this SOB has a MIDI side too, ya know!
-  - Mapping it to XY FX is a no-brainer
-  - more advanced and more like the OT above: map the XY params to 4 modulators and morph effects in the bitwig environment (again, but a bit different!)
+More complete documentation in the works and will be available in a [separate repo](https://github.com/mgmacleod/Kasina-Documentation).

-## Other devices and possible experimental subjects
+## Other devices and possible experimental subjects (not yet started)
+- Korg Kaoss Pad KP3+ (MIDI side)
 - Novation LaunchPad Pro MKI
 - Novation LaunchControl XL
 - Ableton Push 2
 - NI Maschine MK3
 - Arturia Beatstep Pro
 - Keith McMillen SoftStep 2
-- Various other odds and ends